 Arrange the potatoes in a single layer on a rimmed baking sheet, lined with foil or parchment, if desired.
 Roast, tossing once or twice with a spatula at 20 minutes and again later to ensure even crisping, until golden brown and cooked through, 45 to 60 minutes.

-Transfer the potatoes to a large bowl.
+Dump the potatoes into a large bowl.
 Season again with salt to taste and garnish with the fresh dill, if using.
+Originally published September 22, 2020.

 I love these potatoes!
 They’re like crunchy little pillows of taste.
 My family and guests raved about them and each had several helpings.
 The few that were left over, I put in the toaster oven on broil the next day and they were almost as good as the first day.
 I made these potatoes as part of a small dinner party, so did the prep early so I could give my attention to other things.